uio-bmi/ligo/docs_source/usecases/TCR_motifs.rst

 **Option 2: VDJdb clustering by the user**

 Alternatively, one can cluster VDJdb (or any other database) to obtain PWMs for LIgO simulation.
-In this tutorial we demonstrate how to cluster VDJdb database using clustcr tool.
-For more information on clustcr tool, see `clustcr documentation <https://svalkiers.github.io/clusTCR/>`_.
+In this tutorial we demonstrate how to cluster VDJdb database using the clusTCR tool (Valkiers et al., 2021).
+For more information on clusTCR, see `clusTCR documentation <https://svalkiers.github.io/clusTCR/>`_.